- Home

 The Arts Mean Business in Dubuque

-The non-profit arts and culture industry in Dubuque generates $47.2 million in annual economic activity, supporting 1,530 full-time equivalent jobs and generating $5 million in local and state government revenues and $36.7 million in household income to local residents, according to a 2012 Arts and Economic Prosperity IV national economic impact study.
+The nonprofit arts and culture industry in Dubuque generates $70.4 million in annual economic activity, supporting 1,527 full-time equivalent jobs and generating nearly $6.7 million in local and state government revenues and $41.6 million in household income to local residents, according to the Arts & Economic Prosperity VI (AEP6) national economic impact study.

-The Arts & Economic Prosperity IV was conducted by Americans for the Arts, the nation's leading nonprofit organization for advancing the arts and education, in 2012.
-The City of Dubuque was one of just 182 study regions that participated in the study.
+The most comprehensive economic impact study of the nonprofit arts and culture industry ever conducted in the United States, Arts & Economic Prosperity VI was conducted by Americans for the Arts, the nation’s leading nonprofit organization for advancing the arts and arts education.
+The City of Dubuque was one of 373 study regions that participated in the study.

 Annual Arts & Business Luncheon

-Due to COVID-19, the most recent Arts & Business Luncheon was held on Tuesday, November 19, 2019 and welcomed Carl Atiya Swanson, Associate Program Director of Springboard for the Arts, to the Grand River Center in Dubuque to speak on Springboard's Creative People Power initiative, a framework for combining creativity-driven and people-centered development to build strong, healthy, and resilient communities.
+The most recent Arts & Business Luncheon was held on Tuesday, November 19, 2019, and welcomed Carl Atiya Swanson, Associate Program Director of Springboard for the Arts, to the Grand River Center in Dubuque to speak on Springboard's Creative People Power initiative, a framework for combining creativity-driven and people-centered development to build strong, healthy, and resilient communities.
 In addition to Carl’s keynote, the luncheon featured a conversation with local champions of arts and business cross-sector collaboration including Brad and Jillayne Pinchuk of Hirschbach Trucking, Jeff Mozena of Premier Bank, and Mark Wahlert of the Dubuque Symphony Orchestra.

 Evaluation and planning for future Arts & Business Luncheons is underway.